-Emotional distress damages are to compensate victims for physical pain they must now endure due to the accident, However, in many cases, accident victims can recover non-economic damages for emotional distress without having to show physical pain and suffering.
-And, in some cases, someone who is related to the victim can recover non-economic damages for emotional distress.
+Emotional distress damages compensate victims for the physical pain they must now endure due to the accident and its impact on their emotional well-being.
+However, in many cases, accident victims can recover non-economic damages for emotional distress without showing physical pain and suffering.
+Further, in some cases, someone related to the victim can recover non-economic damages for emotional distress.
 The following are some examples of emotional distress for which victims may recover.

 Emotional Distress Examples

 You might recover compensation for emotional distress for many reasons.
 Car accidents, especially involving commercial trucks or rollovers, are often catastrophic or even fatal.
 An accident victim might suffer catastrophic injuries that prevent them from returning to work for weeks, if at all.
 Catastrophic injuries can limit a victim’s abilities in both their personal and professional lives.
 An accident victim might suffer from depression because of worrying about supporting their family or the limitations on their life they experience as they recover—or because they know they will never fully recover.
 Going from supporting one’s family to a wheelchair or having trouble walking can create a severe emotional burden, and many accident victims suffer from depression due to the limitations they face.
 The following factors stemming from injuries might cause emotional distress after your injury: